Home » Symptoms » Dog Symptoms A-Z » Partial globe prolapse

 Basics and possible causes

-Exophthalmos occurs when the eyeball is pushed out of the eye socket.
+Exophthalmos occurs when the eyeball is pushed out of the orbital cavityThe orbital cavity is a bony structure in the skull that surrounds the eye and its adnexa.
+It protects the eye and provides attachment points for the eye muscles..
 This can be caused by traumaA trauma refers to a physical injury or damage caused by external force.
 Traumas can range from simple cuts to severe multiple injuries., such as a blow or a fall.
 CongenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. anatomical features, especially in brachycephalic breeds such as pugs and bulldogs, can also contribute.
-These dogs naturally have shallower eye sockets, which increases the risk.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. anatomical features, especially in brachycephalic breeds like pugs and bulldogs, can also contribute to this.
+These dogs naturally have shallower orbital cavities, which increases the risk.

-Another risk for exophthalmos can arise from inflammatory conditions that cause swelling in the eye socket area.
-Tumors, abscesses, or inflammation of the muscles or nerves around the eye can also lead to a bulging of the eyeball.
-Infections, especially bacterial ones, can also affect the structures around the eye and push the eyeball outwards.
+Another risk for exophthalmos can arise from inflammatory conditions that cause swelling in the orbital area.
+Tumors, abscesses, or inflammation of the muscles or nerves around the eye can also lead to a protrusion of the eyeball.
+Infections, particularly bacterial ones, can also affect the structures around the eye and push the eyeball outward.

-Hormonal diseases, such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
-A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or hyperthyroidism, can also rarely be involved in the bulging of the eyes.
-These diseases lead to a thickening of the tissues or fluid accumulation that puts pressure on the eye.
+Hormonal conditions, such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or hyperthyroidism, can also be involved in eye protrusion in rare cases.
+These conditions lead to a thickening of the tissue or fluid accumulation, which exerts pressure on the eye.

 Typical accompanying symptoms